docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 The Workshop remains a valuable opportunity for students to get in touch with cutting-edge research and for researchers to explore new connections—within and beyond the boundaries of their own fields.

 This year’s edition also pays special attention to Master's students, with the aim of encouraging their engagement with the world of research and the department’s ongoing activities.
-Students interested in obtaining AUK credits for attending the event can find all the relevant information in [the dedicated section](##Additional-Useful-Knowledge-(AUK)-credits-for-Master-Students)).
+Students interested in obtaining AUK credits for attending the event can find all the relevant information in [the dedicated section](#additional-useful-knowledge-auk-credits-for-master-students).

 # Activities
 This year's edition will feature activities delivered by distinguished speakers: